Table of Contents

 View on Amazon.com ➜

-Black bears roam much of North America’s best camping destinations and national parks.
+Bears roam many of North America’s best camping destinations and national parks.
 Therefore, carrying bear spray while camping is a no-brainer.
-You’ll also want to bring bear proof containers for your food so that a bear doesn’t try to break into your car or tent at night.
-Additionally, research suggests that bear spray can also be a good defense against mountain lions who roam much of the same bear territory.
+Again, you’ll want to bring bear-proof containers for your food so that a bear doesn’t try to break into your car or tent at night.
+Additionally, research suggests that bear spray can also be a good defense against mountain lions who roam much of the same bear territory but can be even more aggressive.

 Bear Spray